 The physical properties of geological materials are incredibly complex and take into account their engineering properties, strength, ability to absorb water and other fluids as well as their susceptibility to compression, collapse, shrink or swell.
 These characteristics are strongly influenced by water content, temperature and frost, which in turn are influenced by weather and climatic conditions.
 It is absolutely vital, therefore, that we understand the impact of environmental change on the geosphere.
 In other words, what will be the physical response of the geology beneath us to the changing environment?

 Responding to these problems will involve consideration of wider issues including changes in land-use, trends of urbanisation, planning and potential changes in engineering practices, but could potentially contribute to an improved understanding of processes and predictive modelling.

-More specific questions that may need to be answered:
+More specific questions that we are helping to answer:

-How will extremes of climate impact on shrink-swell clays in the Thames basin area?
+How will extremes of the climate impact on shrink-swell clays in the Thames basin area?

 The London Clay Formation is particularly susceptible to shrink-swell behaviour that has resulted in a long history of foundation damage due to ground movement across the outcrop.
 Damage has cost up to £500 m in a single year.
 Underlying most of the Greater London area, the London Clay Formation is of major engineering importance as it is on and within this formation that the majority of the city's infrastructure, buildings and underground services are constructed.